webpack-contrib/image-minimizer-webpack-plugin/README.md

 Allows to remove original assets.
 Useful for converting to a `webp` and remove original assets

-> i Doesn't make sense if you haven't changed the original value of the `filename` option
+> ℹ️ Doesn't make sense if you haven't changed the original value of the `filename` option

 **webpack.config.js**